 Roma has served as Member for South-West Coast in the Victorian Parliament since October 2015.
-She has held a number of shadow ministries in the Victorian Government.
-Roma was a registered nurse for over 30 years, alongside co-managing a successful dairy farming enterprise and holding leadership roles in various agricultural organisations, such as the United Dairyfarmers of Victoria and WestVic Dairy.
+She currently holds the positions of Shadow Minister for Ports and Freight and Shadow Minister for Child Protection.
+Roma was a registered nurse for over 30 years, alongside comanaging a successful dairy farming enterprise and holding leadership roles in various agricultural organisations, such as the United Dairyfarmers of Victoria and WestVic Dairy.
 In 2009, she was honoured as both the Victorian and Australian Rural Woman of the Year.